|

 Be prepared for your new full-time job raising a

-litter, and spending a few thousand dollars to raise the puppies.
+litter, and spending hundreds or thousands of dollars to raise the puppies.

 -